Burn those unwanted pounds

 Should I follow a specific diet whilst trying to lose weight?

-The nutrition is just as important as the exercise.
+is just as important as the exercise.
 Fuel up before you swim to give yourself plenty of energy.
 Try bananas as a pre-workout snack.
 Limit calories in the late in the day, fish and vegetables is a great meal evening meal for weight loss.

 Always consult your doctor before taking up an exercise program.